battleaxedotco/tool-docs/docs/rubberhose2/build.md

 - Then select a controller from the group to link to
 - ALT+Click the new RubberPin button

-At this point the you can set the pinned layer to preserve transparency or the original hose may be duplicated (CMD/CTRL+D) and used as a track matte to mask the alpha of the pinned layer.
+At this point you can set the pinned layer to preserve transparency or the original hose may be duplicated (CMD/CTRL+D) and used as a track matte to mask the alpha of the pinned layer.

 ## Controller naming